 Healthcare professionals have the option of earning either a Master of Science in Healthcare Leadership & Management OR a Healthcare Management Executive MBA.
 Both degrees require completion of the MS curriculum.

 MS in Healthcare Leadership & Management

 Healthcare Management Executive MBA

 The curriculum is composed of nine in-person classes, each dealing with an essential competency of leadership and management.
-Classes meet in Dallas one Friday and Saturday per month.
+Classes meet in Dallas only one Friday and Saturday per month.
 The program was designed to be flexible and accommodate your busy schedule.
 Start in the fall, spring or summer.

 The curriculum is case-based and centered around real-life healthcare issues and problems.
 Classes are jointly taught by clinical professors and a select group of experienced executives in an interactive setting that encourages discussion and shared learning.